 The London Mathematical Society (LMS) is the UK’s learned society for mathematics.
 Its purpose is the advancement, dissemination and promotion of mathematical knowledge, both nationally and internationally.

-The Society carries out the following activities as part of its chartable objectives:
+The Society carries out the following activities as part of its charitable objectives:

 • provides mathematics research, conference, network and overseas visitor grants for discipline experts in both academia and industry;